citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/plataform-administration/configuring-automatic-actions/automatic-actions.md

 7. Link the group to the contracts, associating the Applicants (collaborators) already registered to this group, so that the contracts and the related applicants are listed on the change request screen.
-If it is necessary to create a new employee, it is necessary to include it to the Applicant Group in which it is related to the contract so that it can carry out a change request, that is, to have its name listed on the change Request screen (see knowledge [Contract registration and search](/en-us/citsmart-platform-7/additional-features/contract-management/use/register-contract));
+If it is necessary to create a new employee, it is necessary to include it to the Applicant Group in which it is related to the contract so that it can carry out a change request, that is, to have its name listed on the change Request screen (see knowledge [Contract registration](/en-us/citsmart-platform-7/processes/portfolio-and-catalog/contract.html));

-8. Link drive to contract so the drive is listed on the change Request screen (see knowledge [Contract registration and search](/en-us/citsmart-platform-7/additional-features/contract-management/use/register-contract)).
+8. Link drive to contract so the drive is listed on the change Request screen (see knowledge [Contract registration](/en-us/citsmart-platform-7/processes/portfolio-and-catalog/contract.html)).

 How to access
 --------------